 - Use Dr. Kharrazian’s own assessment tools to determine your brain status and track it over time

 - Receive ongoing guidance through the process with weekly chapters that include video, reading options, and transcripts

 - Have access to a private support group on Facebook where you can network with other members and have your questions answered by Dr. Kharrazian’s team

 - Have access to weekly live Q/A webinars with Dr. Kharrazian

 - Be able to come back to the course content and support group on an ongoing basis, to review, redo, and repeat as needed—even after the six weeks have finished

-Brain Fog: The Six Week Brain Rescue Plan gives you effective tools to lay a solid foundation for your best brain health now and as you move forward.
+Save Your Brain: The Six Week Rescue Plan gives you effective tools to lay a solid foundation for your best brain health now and as you move forward.